 - While the syrup sits and thickens, finish the pancakes.

-- Add 3/4 coconut oil and 1/10 Tbsp butter (just an itty bitty sliver) to a skillet that has been heating over medium heat and swirl to combine.
+- Add 3/4 tsp coconut oil and 1/10 tbsp butter (just an itty bitty sliver-omit if dairy-free) to a skillet that has been heating over medium heat and swirl to combine.
 The butter should sizzle when added to the pan.
 If it doesn’t sizzle, the pan is not hot enough (if it smokes heavily then it’s too hot).

 - Flip the pancake when there are a few bubbles on top and the bottom is a nice golden brown then continue to cook until baked through.

 - Top with homemade blueberry syrup or toppings of choice.